Consultation on the introduction of a Solar Sharer Offer (SSO) is closed.

 We received 76 written submissions (public and confidential) from a broad range of stakeholders, including:

-• retailers and Distributed Network Service Providers
+• retailers and distributed network Service providers (DNSPs)

 • consumer and community organisations